LispEngineer/symbolics-console-protocol/README.md

 ## Signal Information

 The signal is RS-422 based, but uses a Biphase encoding.
+(This seems also to be called Differential Manchester encoding.)
 * Marking (1) is a long pulse either high or low
 * Spacing (0) is a pair of shorrt pulses, either high then low or vice versa